Bismi-Solutions/Excel/README.md

 ## Overview

 This library provides a simplified API similar to Microsoft Excel COM model, making it easy to create, read, and modify Excel files.
 It internally uses Apache POI for file processing but offers a much more intuitive interface.
+Whether you're building reports, data processing applications, or need to automate Excel operations, this library provides a robust solution with minimal learning curve.

 ## Features